Key Takeaways

 Project management skills

-Knowing how to use tools like Trello, Astana, Microsoft Project will help you manage your SEO projects without missing any important tasks or deadlines.
+Knowing how to use tools like Trello, Astana, and Microsoft Project will help you manage your SEO projects without missing any important tasks or deadlines.

 Web development skills (some)